What is a Bullet Journal?

 Still a Work in Progress

 It has been a long time since I wrote this post, and 3 years since I started my bullet journal.
-I still use my bullet journal on a daily basis, but my bullet journal has changed a ton.
-Just remember the bullet journal is a flexible tool to be used to improve your day.
+I still use my bullet journal on a daily basis, but my style has changed a ton.
+Just remember the bullet journal is a flexible tool to improve your planning, not a work of art that has to be perfect.
+Just remember to always keep experimenting!
+Not sure what to do next?
+Here are my favorite bullet journal spreads.

-Here are some posts that will help you create the basic pages to start a bullet journal!
+Here are some posts that will help you create the best bullet journal for you!